amirho3inf/amirho3inf-gh-pages-hugo/content/_index.md

 ---

 Hey!
-I'm AmirHossein Falahati.
+I'm Amirhosein Falahati.
 I live in Sari, Iran.
 I think I'm a hacker!
 I mean a skilled computer programmer, not "security hacker".

 I should say that I really love Python 🐍!
 I code any kind of scripts with python like crawlers, bots, etc. and I have written some GUI programs using PyQT, also web applications and REST API using Flask or sometimes Django.
 Like I said, I love Python!
 But sometimes I code with Node.js and Lua.